FastGitORG/document/.github/README.md

 # FastGit Document

-Hello, here is document of FastGit.org.
-To get start, please read our document!
+Hi there!
+This is the documentation for FastGit.org.
+To get started, please read it carefully!

-What should be pay attention to is that documentation is **not** synchronized in real time.
+One thing to note is that that the documentation is **not** synchronized in real time.

-## Multi-language list
+## Languages

-We provide different languages versions, here is the list.
+Available languages are listed below:

 - English
   - [English](../en-us/README.md)